IEEE-NITK/DeepNLP/README.md

 # DeepNLP
-Combines NLP with Deep Learning
+Repository for code and resources pertaining to the Deep Learning project aimed at NLP undertaken by NITK IEEE AI SIG.

 ## Team Members
 * Vinay